 - Later, the Star Trek: The Next Generation episode "The High Ground" was banned by the BBC because of a line about Ireland being reunited following "a successful terrorist campaign" (in the context of an episode on a conflict-ridden alien planet where the ethnic conflict was a blatant Fantastic Racism version of The Troubles).

-- Top of the Pops: A sizable chunk (mainly episodes that aired between 1964 and 1984) of the run of this weekly countdown series will likely never air again due to Jimmy Savile, one of the show's hosts (and arguably the face of it's early era), posthumously being fingered as a child sex predator.
-However, clips of Saville that were uploaded to various video sharing sites before his death and the revelation of his criminal activities likely remain, and TV specials have aired performance footage from the Savile era that do not feature him on camera at any point.
+- Top of the Pops: A sizable chunk (mainly episodes that aired between 1964 and 1984) of the run of this weekly countdown series will likely never air again due to Jimmy Savile, one of the show's hosts (and arguably the face of its early days), posthumously being fingered as a sexual predator who lusted after children; if it does air, it's only in short clips with the audience blurred out to protect the identities of possible victims.
+However, clips of Saville that were uploaded to various video sharing sites before his death and the revelation of his criminal activities remain, and TV specials have aired performance footage from the Savile era that do not feature him on camera.

-- Also banned (at least from BBC Four repeats) are episodes featuring rocker and convicted pedophile Gary Glitter (especially now that the Savile Scandal has left a zero-tolerance policy on material featuring him.
-Glitter was also arrested during the height of the scandal), as well as episodes hosted by Savile's co-worker Dave Lee Travis (a month after the scandal broke, Travis was arrested on several sex offence charges; he was cleared on most of them, but the two charges that the jury could not agree on might be retried, damaging chances of his episodes re-airing.)
+- Also banned (at least from BBC Four repeats) are episodes featuring rocker and convicted pedophile Gary Glitter (especially now that the Savile sex scandal has left a zero-tolerance policy on all material featuring him.
+Glitter was also arrested during the height of the scandal), as well as episodes hosted by Savile's co-worker Dave Lee Travis (a month after the scandal broke, Travis was arrested on several sex offence charges.
+He was cleared on most of them, but the two charges that the jury could not agree on might be retried, damaging chances of his episodes re-airing).

-- Also connected to the example above, Jim'll Fix It, a show whose premise was having the wishes of kids granted via Savile, was banned following accusations of rape (and interviews with the man before his death which, in hindsight, seemed like he only did the show so he could be close to his target).
+- Jim'll Fix It, a show whose premise was having the wishes of kids granted via Savile, was banned following accusations of rape and interviews with the man before his death which, in hindsight, seemed like he only did the show so he could be close to his target.

 - A strip from Get Fuzzy drew in plenty of controversy, because of supposed implications that Boston TV and radio sportscaster Bob Lobel is an alcoholic.
 While some newspapers had a "censored" version published by replacing Lobel's name with a simple "him", the strip is excluded entirely in subsequent Get Fuzzy collection and treasury books.